audioxide/data/data/posts/20210203-reviews-can-tago-mago.md

 pullquote: A hypnotic, woozy, weird anomaly
 summary: Like a house party, it invites you in with a chilled groove and warm atmosphere.
 Midway through, someone pulls out something a little stronger, all hell breaks loose, time disappears, and the next moment you’re dazed, confused and nursing a warm drink before being promptly turfed out.
 week: 256
 blurb: The record listens like an all-night jam at an impossibly cool bohemian gettogether.
-It’s funky, relaxed, audacious, exhausting...
-Above all, it’s brilliant.
+It’s funky, relaxed, audacious, exhausting... but above all, it’s brilliant.
 artistMBID: 13501c7d-d181-45ba-af52-5f101d8516a0
 albumMBID: 13d08c0e-14e2-30b2-9ad7-5f501761a8ea
 artistLink: https://www.spoonrecords.com/